 As the afternoon began to drag on it was time for another energy boost.
 We were quickly approaching our layover in El Paso, and I knew when we arrived would be lots of work to do.
 While normally I would reach for a Redbull or other energy drink, this time I grabbed an UPTIME drink.
 This energy drink is definitely different, and much healthier than the go-to energy drink brands.
 The sugar-free variety that I tried is only five calories, has no added sugar, and didn’t give me the jittery feeling or crash that normally accompanies energy drinks.
 It also comes in a really cool looking bottle, which is an added benefit for taking great road trip selfies!

 After sampling our salty and spicy snacks, I was craving something chewy and chocolatey.
 A Snickers bar would have definitely hit the spot, but candy is not really conducive to a healthy road trip, so instead I went for a FODY Dark Chocolate snack bar.
-FODY snacks were originally designed to help people with Irritable Bowel Syndrome.
-The creators of the snacks realized that making food that would have fewer of the difficult to digest sugars would help people avoid some stomach issues, issues that you really don’t want to run into in the middle of a four day cross country trek.
-Not only were the snacks just as tasty as their highly processed counterparts, but they help you feel full and satisfied without any of the not so pleasant side-effects.
+FODY Foods is a line of low FODMAP friendly foods, taking the stress and guesswork out of eating for those who suffer from Irritable Bowel Syndrome and similar symptoms.
+A FODMAP is a type of carbohydrate that is hard to digest causing issues that you really don’t want to run into in the middle of a four day cross country trek!

 When we made it to El Paso it was time to make sure the horses got all the same great nutritional care that we’d be so focused on during the trip.
 We always try to keep the horses as healthy as possible on the road, as it can be really stressful and lead to a lot of issues for horses to haul this far.
 Making sure they have plenty of hay and water throughout the day definitely helps their tummies stay comfortable.
 We also always make sure they have Platinum Performance BioSponge, and Platinum Performance Electrolytes as well as their normal Platinum supplements.
 To encourage them to eat we always wet down their grain as well as feed them bran mash.
 The horses are athletes just like us, so keeping them eating healthy, nourishing feed and supplements keeps them able to perform at the top of the sport, even after a four-day road trip.
 Planning your trek so you can layover at wonderful farms is also important.
 We were able to stay at the Jumping Bean Farm in El Paso, TX; Double Rainbow Equestrian Center in Shreveport, LA; and Spring Creek Farm in Atlanta, GA.
 Having a nice, relaxing place for the night makes all the difference, and these farms all were wonderful, hospitable, rest stops for the crew.